hayden9002/Vista-Key-Creator/README.md

 Thats it!

-Download the ISO and look in it, i belive the "install.wim" holds the answers!
+Download the ISO and look in it, i belive the "boot.wim" holds the answers!

 Good luck! :) <br>